Madison Bumgarner: Draft and minor leagues

 Before the start of the 2009 season, the magazine ranked Bumgarner as the ninth-best prospect in baseball.
 He began the 2009 season with the Giants' High-A affiliate, the San Jose Giants of the California League.
 After five starts, in which he went 3–1 with a 1.48 ERA and 23 strikeouts, he was called up to the Giants AA affiliate, the Connecticut Defenders of the Eastern League.
 On July 22, he hit a grand slam against Eric Niesen and picked up the victory in a 9–3 triumph over the Binghamton Mets.
 In 20 games (19 starts) with them, he went 9–1 with a 1.93 ERA and 69 strikeouts.

 Entering 2010, Bumgarner attended the Giants' spring training before the season, competing for the position of fifth starter.
 He dropped to the fourteenth-best prospect in baseball on the magazine's list, as some writers were concerned about a drop in Bumgarner's velocity.
 Out of shape entering the new season, he struggled and was sent down to the AAA Fresno Grizzlies, partly due to his loss of velocity.
 In 14 starts with Fresno, he went 7–1 with a 3.16 ERA and 59 strikeouts.

 June 25, 2017, the San Francisco Giants sent Bumgarner on a rehab assignment with the AZL Giants.
 At the Giants Baseball Complex (Scottsdale Stadium), he pitched three innings without allowing a hit against the AZL Angels.
 On June 30, he was sent on another rehab assignment, this one at Raley Field with the Sacramento River Cats against his former team, the Fresno Grizzlies.
 On July 5, the Giants sent Bumgarner on his third rehab assignment, this one with the San Jose Giants.
 That day at San Jose Municipal Stadium, he pitched against the Rancho Cucamonga Quakes.
-On July 10 at San Jose Municipal Stadium, he pitched against the Modesto Nuts, stiking out eight batters and only allowing two hits.
+On July 10 at San Jose Municipal Stadium, he pitched against the Modesto Nuts, striking out eight batters and only allowing two hits.